 If low self-esteem influenced you to use in the first place, then it can also trigger relapse, which is why it is important to consider ways to increase your feelings of self-worth and self-confidence in order to achieve long-term sobriety.

-10 Tips for Building Confidence and Increasing Self-Esteem1.
-Use positive affirmations
+10 Tips for Building Confidence and Increasing Self-Esteem

 Easier said than done, but recognising and changing negative thought patterns is essential for staying sober.
 Mindfulness meditation is one way you can begin to notice what you tell yourself all day long.
-If you find yourself saying “I can’t…” a lot, start re-framing this statement to “I can try…” or “I know it’s difficult, but I am strong.”5.
-Keep a journal
+If you find yourself saying “I can’t…” a lot, start re-framing this statement to “I can try…” or “I know it’s difficult, but I am strong.”

-A key to staying sober is continuously working on getting to know what makes you a unique and special person without drugs and alcohol, and accepting your strengths as well as imperfections.7.
-Focus on success
+A key to staying sober is continuously working on getting to know what makes you a unique and special person without drugs and alcohol, and accepting your strengths as well as imperfections.

 Loving kindness meditation can help free us from self-absorption and in turn fill us with feelings of acceptance.
 This meditation is simple and can be done by anyone.
-It consists of sending positive thoughts first to those we love, but also to those we do not know well, to our enemies, and lastly to all living beings.10.
-Take responsibility
+It consists of sending positive thoughts first to those we love, but also to those we do not know well, to our enemies, and lastly to all living beings.

 You and only you can create change in your life.
 Take responsibility for your own happiness and self-esteem.
 Make a conscious decision to work towards becoming a more confident and self-loving person.
 Staying sober takes dedication and ongoing commitment to yourself.

 Remember that you will not regain self-esteem overnight, it will not just magically happen without any effort on your part.
 Working hard to increase you confidence and self-esteem will make staying sober that much easier, and contribute to your overall happiness and well-being.